chaitanyagalande/TicTacToe_Multiplayer/README.md

 - **Real-time Gameplay**: Play live matches with opponents using **Socket.io**.
 - **Online Matchmaking**: Automatically find opponents or wait for a match to begin.
 - **Dynamic Winner Detection**: Automatically determines the winner or detects a draw.
-- **Responsive UI**: Designed for an intuitive experience across all devices.
 - **Robust State Management**: Efficiently handles game reconnections and opponent disconnections using **React hooks**.
 - **Real-time Synchronization**: Ensures the game state remains consistent between players.